The Way To YahuwehThe Way To Yahuweh Website – Expounding the Scriptures of Yahuweh

 And he said to them, “Which of you who has a friend will go to him at midnight and say to him, ‘Friend, lend me three loaves, for a friend of mine has arrived on a journey, and I have nothing to set before him’; and he will answer from within, ‘Do not bother me; the door is now shut, and my children are with me in bed.
 I cannot get up and give you anything’?
 I tell you, though he will not get up and give him anything because he is his friend, yet because of his impudence he will rise and give him whatever he needs.
 And I tell you, ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.’’

 I’d like to focus on the words “ask”, “seek”, and “knock”.
-In the Greek, they are the words αιτεω/aiteo, ζητεω/zeteo, and κρουω/krouo, and each of them, each and every time they are mentioned in this passage, are in the present, active tense.
+In the Greek, they are the words αιτεω/aiteo, ζητεω/zeteo, and κρουω/krouo, and each of them, each and every time they are mentioned in this passage, are in the present tense, active voice (active means that the subject is performing the action of the verb).

 Now, anyone who’s at least read a book on Koine Greek will know that the Greek present tense indicates “a processing” or an “undefined” aspect – context will aid you with deciding which one.
 And what does the context of this passage indicate?
 That you ask, seek or knock once, and then you receive, find, or have something opened for you?
 Not what I can see, and certainly what isn’t implied at all by the word impudence.